eezstreet/SWATEliteForce/README.md

 * Added new weapons from the SAS mod, most have a suppressed version as well:
 	- ARWEN 37: Dedicated grenade launcher with flashlight and 5-round magazine. (no silenced version)
 	- SG552 Commando: Versatile assault rifle
-	- HK33: Heavy-duty assault rifle (does not include a silenced version, but has a marksman version)
+	- HK33: Heavy-duty assault rifle.
+Includes a scoped version.
 	- M16: The original assault rifle.
 Only available in Multiplayer and All Missions campaigns
 	- MP5SSD6: A silenced-only version of the MP5 with a better suppressor.
 	- MP5K: A more tactical machine pistol
 	- Browning Hi-Power: Higher-powered 9mm pistol
 	- P226: A well-rounded 9mm pistol
 	- Remington M870 Shotgun: Shortened shotgun that can be equipped as primary or secondary weapon (no silenced version)
+* Added new equipment from the SWAT4 1.2 mod:
+	- SCAR-H: Heavy assault rifle.
+Includes an Aimpoint, Suppressed Aimpoint, and Suppressed variants.
+	- AKs-74u: Lightweight AK carbine.
+	- MP5K PDW: Tiny submachine gun.
 * Added new weapons (exclusive to this mod):
 	- Less Lethal M870: Beanbag shotgun available as a secondary.
 	- M870 Breaching: Technically the breaching shotgun from the original game, now as an actual weapon.
-	- M1Super90 Shotgun: Cut weapon from the original game.
+	- M1Super90 Shotgun: Cut shotgun from the original game.
+	- Glock 18: Spitfire machine pistol, available as a secondary.
+	- Glock 19: Ultra lightweight 9mm pistol.
 * Added 3-Packs (tactical) of the following.
 They are equivalent weight and bulk of five items:
 	- Grenades
 	- Wedges